elia-azar/RIO203/README.md

 The detailed instructions to set up the experiment are defined below.

 ## ThingsBoard
 Our dashboard is hosted by https://demo.thingsboard.io.
-For the login, we use the following credentials:
+For the login, we use the following credentials: Ask the contributors for credentials.
-* username: iot.project@hotmail.com
-* password: Sharingiscaring123

 ## FitIoT